Soneso/as-soroban-sdk/README.md

 In the [Build your own SDK](https://soroban.stellar.org/docs/SDKs/byo) chapter of the official [Soroban documentation](https://soroban.stellar.org), one can find the requirements for a Soroban SDK.

-This SDK **can** help you with:
+This assembly script Soroban SDK **can** help you with:
 - Value Conversions
 - Host functions
 - SDK Types
 - User Defined Errors
 - Meta Generation
 - Contract Spec Generation

-This SDK currently does **not** support:
-- User Defined Types
 - Testing

 As helping features for testing one can use **logging** to generate outputs during the execution of the contract in the sandbox (only sandbox - soroban-cli).
-The SDK also provided the possibility to **publish events**.
+The assembly script Soroban SDK also provided the possibility to **publish events**.

 ### Value Conversions